sharikjavid/kotto/README.md

 ### Great!
 What now?

-Now that you got a sense for how Trackway works, check out the examples below and start building your own!
+Now that you got a sense for how Trackway works, check out the examples below and start building!

 ## :rocket: Examples